 A. MANDATORY USE OF CONFERENCE CONSULTANTS

 As the size of the conferences has grown over the last decade, the APA California Board has determined the need to have consistency from year to year and consistency among providers.
 As a result, APA California has established contracts with providers who perform key tasks needed every year to reduce the burden on the CHC and provide consistency and efficiency from year to year.
-The following Chapter-contracted/provided services include but are not limited to:
+Chapter-contracted/provided services include but are not limited to the following:

-• Conference Management Contractor/facility and venues;
+• Conference Management Contractor for conference venue, hotels and conference oversight

-• Conference Registration Consultant (may be Conference Management Contractor function);
+• APA National for conference registration with assistance of Conference Contractors

-• Accounting Management Contractor;
+• Accounting Management Contractor

-• Design and Publications Management Consultant for print, web and mobile app ( “Graphic Designer”);
+• Design and Publications Management Contractor for print, web and mobile app (“Graphic Designer”)

-• Website Management Services Consultant;
+• Website Management Contractor

-• Mobile Application Manager;
+• Mobile Application Contractor

-• CM Credit Management Contractor;
+• CM Credit Management Contractor

-• Insurance Provider: (The CHC is required to coordinate for insurance through the APA California Director of Administration to ensure that the conference has the appropriate insurance coverage.
-The Accounting Management Contractor will then contact the insurance provider.);
+• Insurance Provider: The VP Conferences will coordinate through the APA California Director of Administration to contact the insurance provider to obtain the appropriate insurance coverage.

-• APA California Chapter Attorney (for all conference contracts).
+• APA California Chapter Attorney for all conference contracts

 APA California reserves the right to change Conference Consultants at any time.
-All contracts with the Consultants will be approved by the Board and signed by the APA California Chapter President and the APA California attorney as to form.
-All consultants will report to the VP Conferences for their conference-related responsibilities, however the goal is for all consultants to assist the CHC in carrying out their tasks; thus, the consultants will work directly with the CHC and the subcommittees, keeping the VP Conferences informed.
+All contracts with the Consultants shall be approved by APA California Chapter President and the APA California attorney as to form.
+Contracts shall be referred to the Board for approval where new or revised contract terms may have significant financial or operational implications on APA California.
+All consultants will report to the VP Conferences for their conference-related responsibilities, however the goal is for all consultants to assist the CHC in carrying out their tasks; thus, the consultants can work directly with the CHC and the subcommittees, keeping the VP Conferences informed.
 A list of the current consultants, including Scopes of Work and contact information, can be found in Appendices C and D.

 B. CONFERENCE CONTRACT REVIEW BY APA CALIFORNIA ATTORNEY

-All contracts for the conference, other than those for Consultants listed above, that are arranged by the VP Conferences, designee or CHC - including those for facilities, off-site opening reception, transportation providers, and paid speakers - may be reviewed by the APA California attorney, if there is any question, to insure that indemnification and insurance clauses adequately protect APA California and the conference.
+All contracts for the conference, other than those for Consultants listed above, that are arranged by the VP Conferences, designee or CHC - including those for facilities, off-site opening reception, transportation providers, and paid speakers - may be reviewed by the APA California attorney, if there is any question, to ensure that indemnification and insurance clauses adequately protect APA California and the conference.
 Contracts for various events and subcontractors are signed by the VP Conferences, a Conference Co-Chair, or the Conference Management Consultant.

 III.
 Establishing the Confernce Budget